rhdhorchestrator/orchestrator-go-operator/docs/release-1.6/eventing-communication/README.md

 ## Manual installation steps

 ### Using Kafka broker
-A Kafka broker will bring resiliency and reliability to event losses to the sontaflow eventing context.
+A Kafka broker will bring resiliency and reliability to event losses in the sonataflow eventing context.

 #### Pre-requisites